DOWNLOAD OUR FREE SCHOOL FUNDRAISING GUIDE!

 If you’re looking to get people engaged, a little friendly competition will go a long way.
 Let’s say that you’re having a Barefoot Sunday.
 Get teams together from your religious groups to challenge each other in collecting the most shoes.

-5. Ask for Input for Barefoot Sunday Events
+5. Ask for Volunteers and Input for Barefoot Sunday Events

 After you’ve decided to do a Barefoot Sunday shoe drive fundraiser, you need to recruit volunteers.
-So, one of the best things you can do is to ask for them to tell you how they’d like to put together the events, including Barefoot Sunday.
-Asking for ideas will empower people to get involved because they have ownership in the results.
+Moreover, one of the best things you can do is ask volunteers to help you plan to put together the weekend events, including Barefoot Sunday.
+Asking for ideas will empower people to get involved because they have ownership of the results.

 6. Social Media Ambassadors for Barefoot Sunday

 We live in a digital world.
-And, one of the key ways to promote your Barefoot Sunday shoe drive fundraiser is to recruit people who will lead the social media effort.
-Ask these people to share content on their personal social networking accounts.
-And, also ask them to get others involved—perhaps their friends and family.
+And one of the key ways to promote your Barefoot Sunday shoe drive fundraiser is to recruit people who will lead the social media effort.
+Ask these people to share content on their social networking accounts.
+And also ask them to get others involved—perhaps their friends and family.
+Finally, don’t forget to ask them to tag your place of worship on social so you could thank them.

 7. Create Peer-to-Peer Pages for Your Barefoot Sunday

 Your shoe drive fundraiser for Barefoot Sunday, or any other fundraiser, should include peer-to-peer pages.
+Peer-to-peer fundraising is people reaching out to the people they know and their peers supporting a cause.
 When you provide your volunteers and supporters, peer-to-peer pages, you give them the ability to fundraise in more compelling ways.
-Let them tell their stories for what Barefoot Sunday and shoe drive fundraiser means to them.
+Let them tell their stories about what Barefoot Sunday and shoe drive fundraiser means to them.

 8. Reach Out to Local Elected Officials and Community Leaders

-9. Encourage Volunteers to Tag You on Social Media
+9. Encourage Volunteers Tagging You on Social Media

 10. Partner with Businesses and Retail Shops